thapawan/HurricaneHeleneFlood/README.md

-Assessing the Impact of Hurricane Helene on River Dynamics in East Tennessee and Western North Carolina 🏞️ This project investigates the hydrological and geomorphological impacts of Hurricane Helene on major river systems in East Tennessee and Western North Carolina.
+## Assessing the Impact of Hurricane Helene on River Dynamics in East Tennessee and Western North Carolina

+🏞️This project investigates the hydrological and geomorphological impacts of Hurricane Helene on major river systems in East Tennessee and Western North Carolina.
 The study focuses on pre- and post-flood conditions to understand changes in river dynamics, including water levels, flow velocity, and potential geomorphic changes.

-🗺️ Study Area
+### 🗺️ Study Area
 The primary study area includes the basins of several key rivers:

 Western North Carolina: French Broad River and its major tributary, the Swannanoa River, particularly in and around Asheville.